margaretmf/margaretmf.github.io/resume.md

 * Helped children improve their reading skills and abilities to support them reaching grade level expectations
 * Entered data for all current and exited students into a system to contribute to a data-driven approach
 * Received training on topics related to diversity, equity, and inclusion to contribute to a more inclusive school system

+###	FORKIDS
+Volunteer Data Analyst | August-December 2023
+* Gathered data online from public sources on affordable housing in Hampton Roads to prepare for data analysis.
+* Converted addresses to geographic coordinates and analyzed data to prepare for mapping the data.
+* Created a map of affordable housing to help the organization understand how to serve families.

+### HORIZONS HAMPTON ROADS
+Substitute Teacher Assistant | June-August 2023
+* Assisted 3rd, 5th, 7th grade, and 8th grade teachers in the classroom to help maintain order.
+* Co-taught for a part of the day to lead class through worksheets and material they were learning.
+* Built relationships with students in the classroom to support them socially, emotionally, and academically.

 ### HARNESS MAGAZINE
 Contributing Writer | August 2022